maetl/broadsheet/README.md

 This influence score is assigned to the links by default when they are first imported.
 The weighting is updated based on popularity and cross references from other sources.
 This is pretty much a draft, and could be greatly improved.

-To change the way that headlines are selected, you need to edit the GQL query in <code>Link.headlines()</code>.
-For example, you might want to change the list order or number of items displayed:
+To change the way that the links are selected, you need to edit the GQL query in <code>Link.headlines()</code>.
+For example, you might want to change the default list order or number of items displayed:

 <pre>@classmethod
 def headlines(self):
     return self.all().order('-updated').fetch(32)</pre>

-Once you have tested the app on your localhost, you can upload it to the live servers using the "Deploy" button in the AppEngineLauncher.
+Once you have tested the app on your localhost, you can upload it to the live servers using the “Deploy” button in the AppEngineLauncher.

 You’re intrigued by this and are wondering how to customize the layout
 ----------------------------------------------------------------------

+The single HTML template that does everything is in <code>/templates/index.html</code>.

 All Stylesheets and Javascript assets are contained in the <code>/assets</code> folder.
 Stylesheets are built using the Sass tool which you will need to install via Rubygems: